-Customer Specific Pricing works by creating an app variant for the selected product to represent the discounted price.
+Customer Specific Pricing works in two different ways depending on which method is used.
+When using the Variant method, Customer Specific Pricing works by creating an app variant for the selected product to represent the discounted price.
 If the customer is eligible, this variant is added to the cart instead of the products regular-priced variant.
+When using the Draft Order method, Inventory works consistently with Shopify.
+This article is only relevant to the Variant method.

 If the product has inventory tracking enabled, when a customer pricing variant is purchased, the app will reduce the inventory of the regular variant.
 When the regular variant is out of stock, the inventory of the customer pricing variant will be changed to 0.